 See the Technology Requirements for using Udacity.

-As a professional Android developer, you have to create production-ready apps for your users.
-This class will give you what it takes to ship polished apps as part of a development team at a company, an independent app developer, or just as a programmer using Android development best practices.
+This course will show you what it takes to ship polished apps, whether you’re part of a development team, an independent app developer, or simply a programmer interested in Android development best practices.